Skip to Content

 Where can I get a flu vaccine?

-All CareSpot and MedPost clinics are currently offering flu shots.
+All CareSpot clinics are currently offering flu shots.
 They come in two forms, shots or a nasal vaccine.
 Our providers can help you figure out which is best for you.

-Most CareSpot and MedPost clinics are open seven days a week, including evening and weekend hours.
+Flu shots at CareSpot are low-cost and our locations are open seven days a week, including evening and weekend hours.
 You can schedule your visit online — or simply walk right in when it’s convenient for you.

 When do I need to get a flu vaccine?